 Mike and I went on a two-hour bike ride this morning.
 It was a beautiful sunny Texas day.
 Oh, and windy.
 Like blow you off the bike windy.
 We had planned ahead to ride and when I woke up this morning and checked the weather, my phone said “wind advisory”.
 Ummm.
 Mike is in training for a half marathon and I’m in training – for these pancakes.
 In other words, I exercise so I can indulge.
 And these pancakes were in the plan.
 So we geared up and hit the road.

 And do you know what happens when you ride with a 6’1 guy who is in tip top shape and doesn’t know what “coasting” means?
 You ride like a bad ass.
 Legs spinning as fast as you can because you don’t want to be left in the dust.
 And you want to tell him that maybe you want to only ride for an hour but you have a hard time catching him and then when you do you decide you can do it.
 Just keep peddling.
 Just keep bucking the wind that literally changes directions on your way back so you are bucking the wind BOTH directions.

-These Classic Buttermilk Pancakes were created using a very old recipe I had and a few tweaks to try to get them fluffier.
-Here’s what I did to attempt that:
+These Classic Buttermilk Pancakes were created using a very old recipe I had, plus a few tweaks to try to get them fluffier.

 - I used butter instead of oil because oil tends to make things denser.